U.S., Australia rebuff China over South China Sea

 The United States says that under international law building up artificial islands on previously submerged reefs does not entitle a country to claim a territorial limit and that it is vital to maintain freedom of navigation in a sea through which more than $5 trillion of world trade passes every year.

-(Reporting by David Brunnstrom; Additional reporting by Manual Mogato, Rosemarie Francisco, Lesley Wroughton and Phil Stewart, and Megha Rajagopalan in Beijing; Editing by Andrew Hay and Clarence Fernandez)
+(Reporting by David Brunnstrom; Additional reporting by Manual Mogato, Rosemarie Francisco, Lesley Wroughton and Phil Stewart; Editing by David Storey and Andrew Hay)